-- 1. DV Campaign Community Facing - Inclusion into additional, "No More" DV Awareness Campaigns with banners for all fire stations, pamphlets to hand out, and stickers/magnets for the apparatus. - 2.
-Develop and/or procure informative pamphlets to hand out at the Fire Stations/Community Events to include facts about DV and HT as well as information on the various resources, services and shelters available for survivors.
+- 1. DV Campaign Community Facing - Re-institute the "No More" DV Campaign, to include banners for all fire stations, pamphlets to hand out and stickers/magnets for Department apparatus. - 2.
+Develop and/or procure informative pamphlets to hand out at the Fire Stations, community meetings and other identified opportunities to provide public information and awareness.
+These pamphlets should include facts about DV and HT within the City, as well as, information on the various resources, services and shelters available for survivors.